ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ```
 <br/>

-This will fetch the updated version of LIGO package, and the compiler will use the updated
-version of the package.
+This will fetch the updated version of the LIGO package, and the compiler will use the updated version of the package.

 ### Using a LIGO package via REPL